Opt In: Nonprofit Communications Conference

 Communication for Results

 Roland Adams is a Maine-based strategic communications consultant with a 40-year background in communications work for colleges, universities, private high schools and other non-profits.
 He has provided communications guidance for institutions such as Dartmouth College, Bates College, Agnes Scott College, the Loomis Chaffee School, Emma Willard School and the Maine Girls’ Academy.
 Prior to becoming a consultant, he worked in communications leadership positions at Dartmouth, Bates, Vermont Law School and The University of Texas at Dallas.
 He has presented a number of trainings for MANP in recent years.
 He is a member of the board of the Maine Indoor Air Quality Council (MIAQC), a non-profit based in Augusta.
+He is also a member of the Community Advisory Board for Maine Public.

 Peter Anania, Creative Direction and Account Management